 At the beginning of the funding cycle, the Global Fund allocates funding to eligible countries for HIV, tuberculosis and malaria programs.
-Additional funding may also be available for health systems.
+This funding may also be used to strengthen health systems.

-In order to access the funding, countries are to meet eligibility and other requirements, some of which are outlined on this page.
+To access the funding, countries meet eligibility and other requirements outlined on this page.

 Eligibility for Global Fund financing is determined by a country’s income level and disease burden.
 Countries may be eligible for funding for one, two or all three of the diseases.